molgenis/NGS_RNA/README.md

 <h1>NGS_RNA pipeline</h1>

-<h2>Description of the different steps used in the RNA analysis pipeline </h2>
+<h2>Description of the different steps used in the RNA analysis pipeline. </h2>

 <h3>Gene expression quantification </h3>
 The trimmed fastQ files were aligned to a reference genome using Star [1] with default settings.
 Before gene quantification